Crooke Preceptory: Structures

-Surrounded by a graveyard, the ruin of the Crooke Preceptory church is described by the Archaeological Inventory of County Waterford (1999) as 24.6 m in length and 6.75 m in width.
-There is "evidence of one window in the S[outh] chancel wall", a "doorway in the S[outh] nave wall with a stoup nearby", with three lancet windows on the church gable.
+The ruin of the Crooke Preceptory church is situated within a graveyard and is described by the Archaeological Inventory of County Waterford (1999) as measuring 24.6 m in length and 6.75 m in width.
+Structural remains include three lancet windows on the church gable, evidence of a window in the southern chancel wall, and a doorway in the southern nave wall with an adjacent stoup.